-We meet local artisans as well as internationally acclaimed practitioners.
+We meet local artisans, and internationally acclaimed practitioners.
 Workshops provide hands-on experience, and of course galleries, shops and village markets provide opportunities for collectors.”
-Valerie Kirk
+Valerie Kirk, AM

 - Visit the World Heritage sites found at Chiang Mai and Luang Prabang.